DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 ## Part 2: Animating the Clock

 Our clock currently does not tell the time.
 It's just an object hierarchy, which causes Unity to render a bunch of meshes.
 Nothing more.
 Had there been a default clock component, we could've used that to do some time-telling.
 As there isn't one, we'll have to create our own.
-Components are defined via scripts.
-Add a new script asset to the project via Assets / Create / C# Script and name it Clock.
+New components are defined via scripts.

+Start by adding a new script asset to the project via Assets / Create / C# Script and name it Clock.

 <img src="images/Game-Objects-and-Scripts-029.png" width="28%">
 <img src="images/Game-Objects-and-Scripts-030.png" width="46%">

 _Clock script asset._

-When the script is selected, the inspector will show its contents, and a button to open the file in a code editor.
+When the script is selected in the Hierarchy, the Inspector will show its contents, and a button to open the file in a code editor.
 You can also double-click the asset to open the editor.
 The script file will contain the default code template for a component, shown below.

 ```csharp
 using System.Collections;